Jahia/jcrestapi/README.md

 Here is the structure for a mixin representation:

     "name" : <the mixin's unescaped name>,
-    "links" : {
+    "_links" : {
-        "self" : "<URI identifying the resource associated with the mixin in the context of the enclosing node>", "type" : "<URI identifying the resource associated with the mixin's node type>" }
+        "self" : { "href" : "<URI identifying the resource associated with the mixin in the context of the enclosing node>" }, "type" : { "href" : "<URI identifying the resource associated with the mixin's node type>" }
+    }

 #### Examples